Committed and Caring Immigration Lawyer Advocates for Immigrants’ Rights in Los Angeles

 There is little reason to believe that the conditions reported in Arizona are any different from those in other detention facilities in Los Angeles or throughout the rest of the country.
 To make matters worse, some immigrants detained in these facilities have had to endure these conditions for months – in some cases years – before their cases could be heard by an immigration judge.

 As more and more light is shed on the conditions at Los Angeles’ immigrant detention center at Adelanto and at other centers, lawmakers appear more inclined to make legislative changes necessary to protect the basic human rights of immigrants detained at such facilities.
 One of the most basic of rights that immigrants should expect is the right not to be detained indefinitely or for an unreasonably long period of time without seeing a judge, being informed of the nature of the allegations against them, and/or be allowed to post a reasonable bond pending their deportation proceedings.

 Until such time that these rights are firmly established in law, immigrants who find themselves in detention centers like Adelanto can benefit from the advice and representation of an aggressive and zealous immigration attorney in Los Angeles like the attorneys at theGoldstein Immigration Lawyers.
 We dedicate ourselves to helping immigrants who find themselves in a Los Angeles detention center, fighting to protect their basic human rights and obtain a favorable resolution to their deportation proceedings.
-Contact us right away for assistance by calling (213) 262-2000 or contact us online for assistance.
+Contact our legal team today.